COVID- 19 VACCINE

 As we approach the date when a COVID-19 vaccine will be available, there have been many questions recently about vaccination in individuals with a history of allergies, asthma, and immunodeficiencies.

 The overall risk for an allergic reaction to vaccines is very low; in general, the incidence is about 1 per million doses given.
-The risk for allergic reactions to the COVID-19 vaccines are about 1 in 100,000 for the first 5 million doses.
+The risk for allergic reactions to the COVID-19 vaccines are about 2-4 per million doses.
 However, these reactions are not all likely true allergic reactions.
 In fact, there is reason to think the risk to the mRNA vaccines (i.e.Pfizer and Moderna) would be even lower as these do not contain any proteins.
 Allergy to proteins are the cause for most allergies.

 There is no evidence that having allergy to foods, medications, stinging insects, latex or inhalants (i.e. pollens, animal dander, mold, dust mite) is associated with an increased risk of an allergic reaction to a vaccine.
 Having a history of an allergy to these things should not prevent an individual from being vaccinated.